ujjwal-9/blog/README.md

 # Drafts

-- How to read CT Scans.
+- How to read brain CT scans.
+- How to read a topographic maps.

 > Recommendations are more than welcome.
 Please create a issue for the same.